korlibs/korge5-prototype/README.md

 * JS target is isomorphic: generates a single executable that runs in the browser and via cli with Deno executable.
 * Korlibs split rework: `korge-foundation` (kbignum, krypto, kds, korinject, klogger, korma, kmem, klock), `korge-core` (korio, korim, korau, korte & ffi) and `korge` (korev, kgl, korgw, korge)
 * `AsyncInjector` is now a sync `Injector`.
 Not asynchronous anymore, and thus simpler and faster.
+* Old Korlib artifacts are going to be preserved in the `korlibs4` repository (except for korgw and korge that will be dropped).
+They will be maintained by the community.
+Will be kept up to date with Kotlin versions and targets and open to bugfixes, but won't include new features or backports from KorGE 5.